swissniggi/SnakeJS/README.md

 __Modes:__<br />
 _Normal:_ 1 snake, controlled with arrow keys<br />
 _Table:_ 1 - 4 snakes, controlled with joysticks or button (for more information, please send me a mail)<br />
 _Magic Mode:_ useable in normal and table mode.
 An automatic snake appeares!
-It can replace obstacles!
 Kill it or it kills you!

 __Snakes:__<br />
 _snake.js/magicsnake.js_: A slim snake with circular bodyparts!
 Nice looking, however gets slower the more it grows.<br />